andrewsingleton2/Active-Directory/README.md

 • Installed Windows Server 2019

-# Steps I Took to Complete This Project:
+# These Are The Steps I Took To Complete This Project.

 ## Installing Windows Server 2019: